 - 1. This practice will maintain buffer areas as a forested zone along streams for protection and filtering of agricultural non-point source pollution from up gradient agricultural production land. - 2.
 This practice must not be in lifespan from any other conservation program. - 3.
 The minimum Chesapeake Bay Preservation Act or other local ordinance(s) required buffer is not to receive cost-share. - 4.
 The acceptance of prior cost-share assistance for the establishment of the buffer (site preparation, seedlings, labor, etc.) does not render the site ineligible for receiving this payment, so long as the lifespan of the establishment practice has expired. - 5.
+The land use change must have occurred within the last 15 years to be eligible. - 6.
 Any forest management activities shall be pursuant to a Department of Forestry Cost Share Plan, at a minimum.
 The practice shall be maintained for a minimum of five years following the calendar year of implementation.

-- 6. This practice is designed to maintain riparian forest buffers that are adjacent to and buffer cropland and pastureland that have been in production three of the last five years.
+- 7. This practice is designed to maintain riparian forest buffers that are adjacent to and buffer cropland and pastureland that have been in production three of the last five years.
 Buffer areas that are coming out of an agricultural BMP practice lifespan are eligible.
-Forestland that has been replanted following timber harvest is not eligible. - 7.
+Forestland that has been replanted following timber harvest is not eligible. - 8.
 Flash grazing (allowing livestock to graze the excluded riparian area) is not allowed as a management alternative during the lifespan of this practice.
-No mowing is allowed in the buffer area. - 8.
-Strip Width Minimum width of the wooded buffer will be the same as the NRCS Technical Guide as follows: A minimum width of 35 feet from the edge of the stream bank, not to exceed 100 feet is required. - 9.
-This practice is subject to the specifications as outlined in NRCS 391 Riparian Forest Buffer Standard. - 10.
+No mowing is allowed in the buffer area. - 9.
+Strip Width Minimum width of the wooded buffer will be the same as the NRCS Technical Guide as follows: A minimum width of 35 feet from the edge of the stream bank, not to exceed 100 feet is required. - 10.
+This practice is subject to the specifications as outlined in NRCS 391 Riparian Forest Buffer Standard. - 11.
 All practice components implemented must be maintained for a minimum of five years following the calendar year of installation.
 The lifespan begins on Jan.
 1 of the calendar year following the calendar year of certification of completion.
 By accepting a cost-share payment for this practice, the participant agrees to maintain all practice components for the specified lifespan.
-This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share. - C. Rate(s)
+This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share.

+C. Rate(s)